Your treasured old photographs expertly restored at

 Watt's technique, as carried out here in Chester, was to allow molten lead- to which the deadly poison arsenic was added- to be poured from the top of the tower, passing through a griddle to separate it into tiny pellets before landing in a wooden vat of water below.

 This was one of only three such towers built to manufacture musket shot for the Napoleonic Wars and might, therefore, have been instrumental in the deaths of many French soldiers.
 The works beside the tower did, however, produce other articles beside munitions.
-By 1812, a rolling mill and pipe making machine had been installed and later the works produced 8mm leadshot for adding to molten steel for the lead alloy process.
+By 1812, a rolling mill and pipe making machine had been installed and later the works produced 8 mm leadshot for adding to molten steel for the lead alloy process.
 Although machine-made shot became available in the 1960s, the tower shot made at Chester remained commercially viable for a few more years.

-lab staff at Chester LeadworksBut then, at the end of 2001, work ceased for good and proprietors Calder Industries prepared, after around 230 years in Chester, to move to much larger new premises on the edge of town near the Deva football stadium.
+At the end of 2001, work ceased for good and proprietors Calder Industries prepared, after around 230 years in Chester, to move to much larger new premises on the edge of town near the Deva football stadium.
 We learned that the leadworks buildings- with the exception of the protected tower- were to be demolished to make way for a large new housing development by Bellway Homes.
 This is to comprise around 225 apartments as well as a hotel, restaurant and cafe-bar.

 An archaeological evaluation of the site carried out as a result of the planned development in January 2001 revealed numerous traces of the now-demolished buildings which had been erected at the same time as the Shot Tower.
 These included brick walls, concrete and stone-slab flooring and pottery from vessels used in the process of extracting white lead from its ore and also for the production of small lead ingots.
 These specialised vessels had been produced from the mid-eighteenth to the mid-nineteenth centuries at the Buckley potteries in North Wales.